pluwum/shopping-list-api/README.md

 # Motivation

 This project is part of a submission for week two of Andela BootCamp UG CH3 2017.
-All the features available are development as specified by the assignment
+All the features available are developed as specified by the assignment
 # Installation

 1. First: Install the required packages